heymichellemac/heymichellemac-hugo/content/blog/2022/03/best-books-for-creatives.md

 1. Having a system you trust to hold your thoughts will give you peace of mind.
 This allows your mind to focus on your current task.
 2. A "productivity system" will be different for everyone.
 The key is to take the parts that work for you and implement those.
 3. Regular reflection of your systems and lists is necessary to stay clear and current.

-Want to learn more: [here are my book notes](/getting-things-done-david-allen/)

----

 ## 6 The Bullet Journal Method